Jaya-srini/ml-01-intro/README.md

 4. Phase 4. **Modify**
 5. Phase 5. **Apply** <mark>(optional for Module 1)</mark>

+## Phase 4 - Technical changes
+Changed a minor detail but yeilds major model change.
+CANDIDATE_TARGET: Final[str] = "species" was changed to CANDIDATE_TARGET: Final[str] = "body_mass_g" (a numerical col)

+Its a parameter change that changes the logic without changing anything much on the code itself.
+Since the target is now numerical - model changes classification to regression.

 **Completing Phases 1-4 is the goal for Module 1.**
 Phase 5 is optional in Module 1.
 If your environment is working well and you still have some time, you might try it.